The Electromechanical Technology-Instrumentation (ETI) program is designed to provide

 The course prerequisites for enrolling in the Electromechanical Technology-Instrumentation (ETI) program are satisfactory completion of all the courses required for the one-year Electromechanical Technology Technical Certificate.
-Additionally, all the credits earned in ETI program will apply toward an Associate of Applied Science (AAS) Degree in Industrial Technology.
+Additionally, all the credits earned in ETI program will apply toward an Associate of Applied Science (AAS) in Industrial Technology degree.
+Students ultimately desiring to pursue the AAS in Industrial Technology should make note of the general education course requirements when scheduling their classes each semester or term.

 Successful completers of this program will be able to: